Private Input Leakage

 Limitations

-- This detector also cannot quantify the amount of information leaked from a computation.
+- This detector also cannot quantify the amount of information leaked.

 IsZero